Code-Institute-Submissions/portfolio-22/README.md

 - As a recruiter I want to navigate between the different pages of this site so I can further explore the developers portfolio and read more about them.
 - As a recruiter I want to view their technical / professional skills so that I can potentially hire the developer.
 - As a recruiter I want to view their previous experience so that I can determine if they have the required skills for a job.
-- As a recruiter I want to view some previous customer testimonials so that I can determine if this is a good developer to work with.
 - As a recruiter I want to view the developers contact details so that I can contact them for an open position / project idea.
 - As a recruiter I want to be able to connect with the developer on other platforms such as LinkedIn / Instagram / Github.
 - As a recruiter I want to be able to read a technical blog by the developer to get a better understanding if they are staying on top of market trends and are performing their own research.